-Mindless eating: Losing weight without thinkingAugust 5th, 2011 in Health /
+Mindless eating: Losing weight without thinkingAugust 5, 2011 in Medicine & Health / Health

 Dieters may not need as much willpower as they think, if they make simple changes in their surroundings that can result in eating healthier without a second thought, said a consumer psychologist at the American Psychological Association's 119th Annual Convention.

 "Our homes are filled with hidden eating traps," said Brian Wansink, PhD, who presented his findings and strategies for a healthier lifestyle in a plenary address entitled "Modifying the Food Environment: From Mindless Eating to Mindlessly Eating Better."

 "Most of us have too much chaos going on in our lives to consciously focus on every bite we eat, and then ask ourselves if we're full.
 The secret is to change your environment so it works for you rather than against you," Wansink said